SS-Atlantis/AtlantisCmd/docs/run_description_file/yaml_file.rst

 :kbd:`runs directory`
   The path to the directory where run directories will be created by the :command:`atlantis run` sub-command.

 :kbd:`atlantis command`
   The path to the :program:`atlantis` command processor executable file installed from the AtlantisCmd Python package.

+  The :command:`atlantis run` sub-command confirms that the :program:`atlantis` command processor executable file exists, and exits with an error message if not.

 The paths may be relative or absolute, and may contain :kbd:`~` or :envvar:`$HOME` as alternative spellings of the user's home directory, and :envvar:`$USER` as an alternative spelling of the user's userid.

 Absolute paths with environment variables are strongly recommended for portability and re-usability.

 .. _Parameters: